Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Threats to Validity

 \section{Threats to Validity}

 \textbf{Internal Validity.} An internal threat to validity is related to the annotators' bias and subjective interpretation.
-Given that the dataset was annotated by 13 annotators, there's potential bias based on their personal experience and interpretation of interactability in VR apps.
+Given that the dataset was annotated by 13 annotators, there's potential bias based on their personal experience and interpretation of interactability in XR apps.
 This could impact the consistency and accuracy of the annotations.
 The process of labeling semantics of \ivos is subjective and dependent on the annotator's understanding and perception, which may not always align with the intended use or perception in different user demographics.
 To mitigate it, we construct a detailed and objective data collection and annotation process.
 We spend at least two hours for each annotator to make sure they understand all steps.
 Another threat is model bias in pretrained models, given that \tool relies on pretrained LMMs, there is a risk that biases inherent in these models could affect the accuracy of \ivo detection.
 If these models were trained on data that was not representative of diverse contexts, their predictions could be skewed.
 To mitigate this threat, we choose the most powerful and representative models, which are trained on large corpus and which are claimed that the team has reduced model bias to some level.

-\textbf{External Validity.} One threat to external validity is the generalizability across VR apps.
-The diversity in VR apps poses a challenge to generalizability. \tool's effectiveness demonstrated in specific scenarios may not uniformly apply across different VR environments, particularly those with unique interaction paradigms or novel GUI element types.
-To mitigate this threat, we sample popular and complicated VR apps, crossing a large portion of app categories.
+\textbf{External Validity.} One threat to external validity is the generalizability across XR apps.
+The diversity in XR apps poses a challenge to generalizability. \tool's effectiveness demonstrated in specific scenarios may not uniformly apply across different XR environments, particularly those with unique interaction paradigms or novel GUI element types.
+To mitigate this threat, we sample popular and complicated XR apps, crossing a large portion of app categories.

 \todoaftersub{Data, yolo, foreground/background}